 define('RSS_READER_CACHE_ON', false); define('RSS_READER_CACHE_DIR', '/tmp/rsscache'); define('RSS_READER_CACHE_AGE', '3600'); define('CURL_PATH', '/usr/local/bin/curl'); ?>

-The Route 6/10 Reconstruction Design-Build Project is currently the largest Design-Build Project in Rhode Island Department of Transportation (RIDOT) history.
+The Route 6/10 Reconstruction Design-Build Project is the largest Design-Build Project in Rhode Island Department of Transportation (RIDOT) history.
 The 6/10 interchange is located just west of downtown Providence in an area of Providence known as Olneyville It serves as a critical east-west regional link for automobile and truck traffic between Interstates 295, 95 and 195.
-Nearly 100,000 trips are made through the truck of the interchange each day with two thirds of those trips originating or destined for points outside of Providence.
+Nearly 100,000 trips are made through the interchange each day with two thirds of those trips originating or destined for points outside of Providence.

 |Broadway Ramp Closure|